-Police arrest 34 anti-pipeline protesters at Vancouver port | CBC News
+Hundreds rally in Metro Vancouver and Victoria in solidarity with Wet'suwet'en | CBC News

-Police arrest 34 anti-pipeline protesters at Vancouver port
+Police arrest 57 anti-pipeline protesters blocking Vancouver and Delta port entrances

-Hours after police arrested dozens of protesters for blockading port entrances in Vancouver and Delta, B.C., hundreds are now marching through the streets of Vancouver in support of the Wet'suwet'en First Nation and its fight against a pipeline.
+Hours after police arrested dozens of protesters for blockading port entrances in Vancouver and Delta, B.C., marches were held in Vancouver and Victoria in support of the Wet'suwet'en First Nation and its fight against a pipeline.

+In Victoria, protesters blocked the Johnson Street and Bay Street bridges during afternoon rush hour while, in Vancouver, police warned drivers to expect delays as demonstrators blocked intersections and marched through the downtown core.

-In recent days, small-scale protests have emerged across Canada in support of the Wet'suwet'en hereditary leaders' opposition to the construction of a gas pipeline through their traditional territory in northern B.C.
+In recent days, small-scale protests have emerged across Canada in solidarity with the Wet'suwet'en hereditary leaders' opposition to the construction of a gas pipeline through their traditional territory in northern B.C.
 Over the weekend, the RCMP arrested 21 people blocking Coastal GasLink workers from accessing the site.

 Dozens of officers arrived at the intersection of Hastings and Clark streets around 5:30 a.m.
 PT Monday, and the injunction was read several times over a loudspeaker.
 Police then removed barricades blocking access to the port, reopening the ramp to vehicles.